grannycart/by-sound-alone_source/notes-and-edits/second-round_edits.md

 	* [X] Edit descriptions of Cassandra: see B and C's notes
 	* [X] Find and replace: Trinity as a name
 * When Shakes meets up with them again:
+	* [ ] put in Gregory delivering cheroots to Percy (this has to be before Percy starts smoking her first cheroot, obviously):
+		* He pulled a paper packet from his pocket and tossed it to Percy.
+"They don't have the cigarillos you like, so I got you a carton of these cheroots."
+		* Percy opened the packet.
+"This tobacco is as black as used motor oil."
+She sniffed.
+"Smells like petroleum too.
+These are going to be rough fuckin' smokes.
+Oh well.
+Thanks Gregory."
 	* [ ] confirms the identity of the Grackle
 	* [ ] confirm that he was able to transship is last load? or do we not really care?
 * storm: